 - Serving in nursing homes and looking after the needs of the elderly

-- Visiting sick women, in their homes or in the hospital, and giving them a word of comfort, as well as speaking the word of God.
+- Visiting sick women and giving them a word of comfort, as well as speaking the word of God.
 She represents the church in caring for them and tells the priest about cases in need of Communion or visitation

 - Serving handicapped females to help them live a healthy life both spiritually as well as psychologically